johnamata/stuff/_posts/2021-03-24-making-it-rain.md

 Today is a productive day.

-Made some good gains today with CTSI.
+Made some good gains today with <a href="https://coinmarketcap.com/currencies/cartesi/">CTSI</a>.
 Made ~<a href="https://www.investopedia.com/ask/answers/how-do-you-calculate-percentage-gain-or-loss-investment/">50% profit</a> on a 2 day trade.
 Entered at BTC 0.000005 around march 22 and exited at around BTC 0.000008 this noon.
-Just got em out and poured it all to BAT, entering at $1.08.
+Was fluctuating at 7-8 at binance for about 10 minutes I think.
+Turns out I actually exited near the peak for this day.
+Got em out and poured it all to <a href="https://coinmarketcap.com/currencies/basic-attention-token/">BAT</a>, entering at $1.08.
 Risky but fuck it, benefits of being (I wish) early adopters.

-Photo below is a pic of me contemplating about trading my shit buy bitcoin/usdt again and swing some.
-But I declined as I dont want to be to monitor too many crap on my portfolio.
+Photo below is my POV on my mac as I contemplate about getting more bitcoin/usdt to buy CTSI again for swinging later.
+But I eventually declined as I dont want to monitor too many crap on my portfolio.

 Not really sure if I should keep trading crypto, but bull market is here for the meantime and I'm feeling good like it's 2016-2017 again.
 Quite a shame i didnt mine some more bitcoin in 2013.
-BUt then again, my friend (Mico Baronia, a fellow CS student) who introduced me to bitcoin in 2013, quit his mining early and later sold out all his bitcoin when 1 bitcoin jumped to PHP 20k (that's $400 in today's PHP-USD exchange) and never bought any shit again.
+BUt then again, my friend (Mico Baronia, a fellow CS student) who introduced me to bitcoin in late 2013, quit his mining early and later sold out all his bitcoin when 1 bitcoin jumped to PHP 20k (that's $400 in today's PHP-USD exchange) and never bought any shit again.

 <img src="https://lh3.googleusercontent.com/pw/ACtC-3cfhKZrVBkFaYzLe3qYnF_tK84TVSVNdflFi6QvCY78hcE-gRAiyNDh-uKNAAxH5jIxo0CGd-BfdtbfRjjI01g-S1wpU0t6yu1Z-3h-NvzGEn4qytroT1B7XjhhzJ6lQ1RkyQ3R5pKybWPLYgVqlNlV=w939-h700-no?authuser=0">